 Desired status: The desired status attribute carries the preconditions for a particular media stream.
-When the current status value has the same or a better value than the desired status value, the preconditions are considered to be met.
+When the direction-tag of the current status attribute with a given precondition-type/status-type for a particular stream is equal to (or better than) the direction-tag of the desired status attribute with the same precondition-type/status-type for that stream, then the preconditions are considered to be met for that stream.

-Confirmation status: The desired status attribute carries threshold conditions for a media stream.
+Confirmation status: The confirmation status attribute carries threshold conditions for a media stream.
 When the status of network resources reach these conditions, the peer user agent will send an update of the session description containing an updated current status attribute for this particular media stream.